 Promoted job posts will be displayed at the top of search results alongside a “promoted” tag, which ensures that more candidates looking to take that next step in their career will be able to view them.

 Additionally, there are numerous other benefits to paying to promote a job post on LinkedIn.
 These include the following:

 - Well-qualified candidates with great resumes will be able to see promoted job posts in the “Based on Your Profile” field whenever they visit LinkedIn.

 - Promoted posts will be instantly recommended to relevant and qualified candidates via mobile notifications.
 Mobile notifications can drastically help employers (see also ‘How Long Does It Take To Complete OSHA 30 Online?‘) to reach five times more applicants than simply posting a free job post.

 - LinkedIn uses a matching algorithm in order to send you notifications whenever a candidate who distinctly matches the criteria applies for the job.

-- You will be able to invite applicants to answer specific questions through a two-minute video submission in order to assess their communication skills prior to moving on to the interview stage.
+- You will be able to invite applicants to answer specific questions through a two-minute video submission in order to assess their communication skills prior to moving on to the interview stage in any job postings.
 This will save you vast amounts of time and energy.

-You can also pay to promote your job post on Linkedin, and this is undoubtedly the best way of targeting relevant and highly qualified candidates that match the job criteria perfectly.
+You can also pay for promoted job postings on Linkedin, and this is undoubtedly the best way of targeting relevant and highly qualified candidates that match the job criteria perfectly.